 Hack Method #1: Default Password Access

-In theory, this should be difficult, and IP security should protect network data, but the shocking reality is that these passwords are often identical to the default factory settings provided by the manufacturer; it was known to be "12345" with a username of "admin.
+This should be challenging, because IP security should keep network data secure.
+The disturbing truth, however, is that these passwords are frequently the same as the default factory settings provided by the manufacturer; the default password is known to be "12345" with the username "admin."
+A frightening fact, really.

-So the lesson here is not to overlook the small details.
+The lesson here is to pay attention to the smallest of details.

-All the world's firewalls and hardened network protocols won't help if an unauthorised user can log in with a commonly-used or factory-set password to gain remote access to indoor-outdoor surveillance.
+Regardless matter how many firewalls or secure network protocols are in place, if an unauthorised user is able to log in with a commonly used or factory-set password, they will be able to gain remote access to indoor-outdoor surveillance systems.

 Hack Method #2: Find The User Id